RyanJLDoucette/TwitterHomePage/README.md

 # TwitterHomePage
 Recreation of the twitter homepage: https://twitter.com/ for learning purposes.

-See screenshot of finished product in the files
+Download the screenshot png file to see the finished product at full scale